 Laura Sheers is first-time mum to 7-month-old daughter Elin Rose.

 How is the Bugaboo Cameleon 3 Plus different from the Cameleon 3?

 According to Bugaboo, the key changes are the updated fabrics, which are made from recycled materials and come in a wider range of modern and bright colour options.
-The shopping basket has also been redesigned, as one of the main issues with the Cameleon 3 was how difficult it was to access it.
+The shopping basket has also been redesigned, as one of the main issues with the Cameleon 3 was difficulty in accessing the basket.
 Bugaboo have redesigned the basket to give it much lower sides and it no longer has a drawstring canvas bag.
 The Cameleon’s seat has also been given a slightly sleeker, more streamlined look.

 My Cameleon 3 Plus buggy came in classic grey mélange with an aluminium chassis, plus an extra sun canopy in ‘neon red’.
 I liked all the fabrics used – they felt high-quality and durable.
 The seat and hood withstood the test of my daughter eating her lunch in it, and everything wiped clean without much effort.

 When first assembled with the seat (suitable for 6 months upwards), the buggy is pleasantly sturdy and relatively lightweight.
 The adjustable suspension is a big plus – it was simple to use and means you can adjust it as your baby grows so they always have a comfortable ride.

 What do you think of the Cameleon 3 Plus carrycot?